Saint Anthony of Padua, priest, doctor of the Church (Memorial)

 "You have heard how it was said, You shall not commit adultery.
 But I say this to you, if a man looks at a woman lustfully, he has already committed adultery with her in his heart.
 If your right eye should be your downfall, tear it out and throw it away; for it will do you less harm to lose one part of yourself than to have your whole body thrown into hell.
 And if your right hand should be your downfall, cut it off and throw it away; for it will do you less harm to lose one part of yourself than to have your whole body go to hell.
 'It has also been said, Anyone who divorces his wife must give her a writ of dismissal.
 But I say this to you, everyone who divorces his wife, except for the case of an illicit marriage, makes her an adulteress; and anyone who marries a divorced woman commits adultery.

 Some sense of belonging to "a new creation" shows up in both readings.
 Elijah threw his cloak over the young man Elisha, showing that the older generation was passing from the scene and a new generation was taking its place.
-A similarly radical challenge is heard from Jesus in today's gospel: "Do not swear at all.
+By sacrificing his oxen and burning his equipment, Elisha undertakes to continue the work of Elijah, and be a constant reminder to his people of their duties towards God.
+A radical challenge is also set by Jesus in today's gospel: "Do not swear at all.
 Take no oaths, but say Yes when you mean Yes and No when you mean No."

 The kingdom of God is a wonderful idea and glorious dream, but is the Sermon on the Mount literally possible in this world?
 Some Christians try to follow his words literally, keeping their speech simple and exact, neverexaggerating or "embroidering."
 Most people, however, and certainly Irish people, feel the need to say more than a crisp "Yes" or an absolute "No." We consider it fair that others need to check out our ID card and our driver's license, and we are willing in court to swear on the Bible that our words are true.
 We and our world are not yet fully there, in kingdom mode!